 iOS 13 and iPadOS Common Problems Guide – Overview

-This comprehensive guide is divided into several key sections ranging from basic install and update issues, tips and tricks to easily get the most out of the new features and troubleshooting ideas for some of the app essentials such as iMessage, Notes, and Mail.
+This comprehensive guide is divided into several key sections ranging from basic install and update issues, tips and tricks to easily get the most out of the new features and troubleshooting ideas for some of the essential apps such as iMessage, Notes, and Mail.

 So if your iPhone, iPad, or iPod has problems with installation, communication, connectivity, camera, and battery or power, check out this guide first and see if you can solve the problem on your own.

-We do recommend that you have a full backup of your iPhone or iPad.
+We do recommend that you make a full backup of your iPhone, iPad, or iPod touch first.